Does the weather and seasons have an impact on a person living with dementia?

 We know that the number hours of sunlight change with the seasons.
 This can create a prompt for those living with dementia.
 Looking out the window and seeing it either dark or light can prompt someone living with dementia to end their day or continue what they were doing.
-This can then affect sleep patterns.
+This can then impact their sleep pattern.

 Change in sleep patterns

 If someone goes to sleep at 5pm, simply because it is dark outside, their night will end at midnight, and they will stay awake until the morning.
 This may result in a reversed sleep cycle where the person living with dementia will sleep during the morning and be awake at different times of day.
-Sleep deprivation of this kind can lead to heightened aggravation and anxiety for the person living with dementia.
+Sleep deprivation of this kind can lead to heightened aggravation and anxiety for the person living with dementia and their care partner.

 Cold temperatures and isolation